Dynamic Learning Maps

 What grade levels are assessed for the DLM alternate assessment?

-- Grades 3-8 and 11 are assessed in English language arts and mathematics
+- Students in grades 3-8 and 11 are assessed in English language arts and mathematics

-- Grade 5, 8 and 11 are assessed in science
+- Students in grades 5, 8 and 11 are assessed in science

 New Hampshire Statutes, State Laws and Federal Regulations